MinaDeck/MinaDeck-Frontend/README.md

 ### 1. Smart Contract Deployment Test

-**Objective**: Ensure successful deployment of MinaPoker smart contracts on the MINA blockchain.
+**Objective**: Ensure successful deployment of MinaDeck smart contracts on the MINA blockchain.

 **Steps**:
-1. Deploy MinaPoker smart contracts.
+1. Deploy MinaDeck smart contracts.
 2. Verify that the smart contracts are successfully deployed on the MINA blockchain.
 3. Check the contract addresses and ensure they match the expected values.